Rants from the Hill: On Packrats, Bobcats, Wildfires, Curmudgeons, a Drunken Mary Kay Lady, and Other Encounters with the Wild in the High Desert

 A widely reviewed collection of regional environmental writing that was supported by a book tour and was also featured on regional radio and television shows, including Blue Ridge Nightline.
 The book was nominated for the Library of Virginia Non-Fiction Award, and its Introduction was nominated for the Southern Environmental Law Center Award for Outstanding Writing on the Southern Environment.

 Under the Sign of Nature: Explorations in Ecocriticism.
-Series Co-editors Michael P. Branch, SueEllen Campbell, and John Tallmadge.
+Series Co-editors Michael P. Branch, SueEllen Campbell, Kate Berry, and John Tallmadge.
 Published by University of Virginia Press.
 (Launched in 2000)